OnePlus 13R Specs Features Performance Review

 It's not pure Android, as OnePlus has put its OxygenOS 15.0 interface on top, giving the phone a familiar look and feel for consumers of the past generation of products.

 This results in a quite distinct appearance and feel from the native Android platform (available on Pixel devices).
-Along with the standard system offers, my OnePlus 13R also comes pre-loaded with extra applications.
+Along with the standard system offers, my OnePlus 13R also comes with some pre-installed apps.
+You can delete some apps to make room for the ones you want.

 Unlike the OnePlus 13R, I have seen phone companies pre-install many more applications and even restrict customers from deleting them; hence, what OnePlus has done isn't cause for worry.